+Case 1

-Case 1: At the 7-month follow-up, the patient demonstrated a favorable functional outcome, showing no limitation in neck movement.
+At the 7-month follow-up, the patient demonstrated a favorable functional outcome, showing no limitation in neck movement.
 Moreover, the patient expressed satisfaction with the final aesthetic result (Figure 5).

+Case 2

-Case 2: At the 6-month follow-up, the patient demonstrated a favorable functional outcome, with no limitations in neck movement.
+At the 6-month follow-up, the patient demonstrated a favorable functional outcome, with no limitations in neck movement.
 In addition, the patient expressed satisfaction with the overall outcome.